 Disk Cleanup tool (cleanmgr.exe) that also allows for deleting deprecated updates.
 To have this done, follow the steps below.

 Run Disk Cleanup utility as shown below:

 Click on Okay.
-As you can see, I also selected other option to clear.
-This is absolutely upto you.
-Now, the Disk clean up will delete all obsolete or unused driver versions.
+As you can see, I also selected another option to clear.
+This is absolutely up to you.
+Now, the Disk clean-up will delete all obsolete or unused driver versions.

-Note 1: AFter performing this operation, be aware that the Roll back driver button in Driver Properties tab of Device Manage will become inactive.
+Note 1: AFter performing this operation, be aware that the Rollback driver button in the Driver Properties tab of Device Manage will become inactive.

 Note 2: You can also uninstall the printer driver via the Control Panel or Windows Settings through the uninstall program and features wizard.